remy/remysharp.com/public/drafts/tech-things-in-2016.md

 ## My Pebble Watch

 I've backed all three Pebble Kickstarter campaigns.
 When I backed the original some years ago, I hadn't worn a watch in well over a decade.
 I love that I've been able to customise the watch face both from the Pebble store, but also by writing my own code.
-I love that I've [written an app](http://remy.github.io/rest/) that I use extremely frequently (enough to wear out the button on the OG Pebble).
+I've [written an app](http://remy.github.io/rest/) that I use extremely frequently (enough to wear out the button on the OG Pebble!).

 ## Pixel (and it's camera)